(Equivalent to level 6)

-One 2-hour language class each week for nine weeks (including written examination).
+One 2-hour face-to-face language class each week for nine weeks.

 Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study is 120 hours.
 A substantial amount of independent study is therefore required.
 Students can make use of Moodle (our virtual learning environment) to facilitate this.

 Term 1, week 10: one writing test (50%) + one speaking test (50%)

 No textbook is required.
 Selected texts will be provided.